 The basis of TCP congestion control lies in Additive Increase Multiplicative Decrease (AIMD), halving the congestion window for every window containing a packet loss, and increasing the congestion window by roughly one segment per RTT otherwise.
 A second component of TCP congestion control of fundamental importance in highly-congested regimes is the Retransmit Timer, including the exponential backoff of the retransmit timer when a retransmitted packet is itself dropped.
-The third fundamental component is the Slow-Start mechanism for the initial probing for available bandwidth, instead of initially sending at a high rate that might not be supported by the network.
+A third fundamental component is the Slow-Start mechanism for the initial probing for available bandwidth, instead of initially sending at a high rate that might not be supported by the network.
+The fourth TCP congestion control mechanism is ACK-clocking, where the arrival of acknowledgements at the sender is used to clock out the transmission of new data.

-Within this general congestion control framework of Slow-Start, AIMD, and Retransmit Timers, there is a wide range of possible behaviors.
-These include the response when multiple packets are dropped within a round-trip time; the precise algorithm for setting the retransmit timeout; the response to reordered or delayed packets; the size of the initial congestion window; and so on.
+Within this general congestion control framework of Slow-Start, AIMD, Retransmit Timers, and ACK-clocking, there is a wide range of possible behaviors.
+These include the response when multiple packets are dropped within a roundtrip time; the precise algorithm for setting the retransmit timeout; the response to reordered or delayed packets; the size of the initial congestion window; and so on.
 Thus, different TCP implementations differ somewhat in their ability to compete for available bandwidth, However, because they all adhere to the same underlying mechanisms, there is no bandwidth starvation between competing TCP connections.
 That is, while bandwidth is not necessarily shared equally between different TCP implementations, it is unlikely that one conformant TCP implementation will prevent another from receiving a reasonable share of the available bandwidth.

-The changes to TCP discussed in this paper all adhere to the underlying framework of Slow-Start, AIMD, and Retransmit Timers; that is, none of these changes alter the fundamental underlying dynamics of TCP congestion control.
-Instead, these proposals would help to avoid unnecessary Retransmit Timeouts, correct unnecessary Fast Retransmits and Retransmit Timeouts that resulted from reordered or delayed packets, and reduce unnecessary costs (in delay and unnecessary retransmits) associated with the mechanism of congestion notification.
+The changes to TCP discussed in this paper all adhere to this underlying framework of Slow-Start, AIMD, Retransmit Timers, and ACK-clocking; that is, none of these changes alter the fundamental underlying dynamics of TCP congestion control.
+Instead, these proposals would help to avoid unnecessary Retransmit Timeouts, correct unnecessary Fast Retransmits and Retransmit Timeouts resulting from reordered or delayed packets, and reduce unnecessary costs (in delay and unnecessary retransmits) associated with the mechanism of congestion notification.
 These proposals are in various stages of the processes of research, standardization, and deployment.

-Other changes to TCP's congestion control mechanisms in various stages of deployment include larger initial windows, and NewReno TCP for greater robustness with multiple packet losses in the absence of the SACK option [4].
-Changes to TCP's congestion control mechanisms largely in the research stages include ACK filtering or ACK congestion control for traffic on the return path, a range of improvements to the Slow-Start procedure, and rate-based pacing [4].
-Proposals for greater robustness against misbehaving end-hosts [17] would give protection against a single end node (e.g., at the web client) attempting to subvert end-to-end congestion control, while not changing the congestion control behavior in the case of conformant end-nodes.
+Other changes to TCP's congestion control mechanisms in various stages of deployment but not discussed in this paper include larger initial windows, and NewReno TCP for greater robustness with multiple packet losses in the absence of the SACK option.
+Changes to TCP's congestion control mechanisms largely in the research stages include ACK filtering or ACK congestion control for traffic on the return path, a range of improvements to the Slow-Start procedure, and rate-based pacing.
+Pointers to the literature for many of these proposals can be found in RFC 2760 [3].
+Proposals for greater robustness against misbehaving end-hosts (as in [13]) would give protection against a single end node (e.g., at the web client) attempting to subvert end-to-end congestion control, while not changing the congestion control behavior in the case of conformant end-nodes.

-While Endpoint Congestion Management (ECM) does not propose a change to the congestion control mechanisms for a single flow, it does propose a change to the number of individual transfers treated as a single stream in terms of endto-end congestion control.
-Other proposals for more explicit communication between the transport layer and the link layer below or the application level above (e.g., HTTP), or for performance-enhancing proxies, would modify the context of congestion control, and not its underlying mechanisms.
+Proposals for Endpoint Congestion Management (ECM) would not change the congestion control mechanisms for a single flow, but would change the number of individual transfers treated as a single stream in terms of end-to-end congestion control.
+Other proposals for more explicit communication between the transport layer and the link layer below or the application level above (e.g., HTTP), or for performance-enhancing proxies, would modify the context of congestion control, but not its underlying mechanisms.